 Submitted: May 20, 2022 | Approved: May 30, 2022 | Published: May 31, 2022

-How to cite this article: Hentati S, Masmoudi R, Guermazi F, Cherif F, Feki I, et al. Fregoli syndrome in schizophrenia: about a case report.
+How to cite this article: Hentati S, Masmoudi R, Guermazi F, Cherif F, Feki I, et al. The role of cognitive distraction in sexual dysfunction in female medical resident doctors.
 Arch Psychiatr Ment Health.
-2022; 6: 021-022.
+2022; 6: 017-020.

 Copyright License: © 2022 Hentati S, et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.